-If you are a bird enthusiast who wants to feed a pet bird or the wild birds that visit your garden, then you may wonder which of the foods you grow or can source locally can or should be eaten by those birds.
+If you are a bird enthusiast who wants to feed a pet bird or the wild birds that visit your garden, then you may wonder which foods you grow or can source locally that can or should be eaten by those birds.

 If you grow asparagus in your garden, or during asparagus season where you live, you might enjoy this healthy food.
 But can birds eat asparagus, and if so, is it safe for them to do so?

 The answer is generally no. While it seems some species of birds can eat it safely, others cannot.
 Feeding asparagus generally poses an unacceptable risk.

 Do Birds Eat Asparagus Shoots?

 Those who grow asparagus in their gardens will not typically find that wild birds eat tender shoots when they appear.
 While other creatures in the garden can compete with us for many of our crops, birds are not generally considered to be a risk for any asparagus growers or asparagus farmers.